apalarcon/CyTRACK/docs/source/index.rst

 Welcome to CyTRACK's documentation!
 =================================

 Welcome to the documentation of the CyTRACK code.
-CyTRACK can be used to tracking cyclones (e.g., tropical, extratropical, subtropical, tropical-like) in different basins of the world.
+CyTRACK can be used for tracking cyclones (e.g., tropical, extratropical, subtropical, tropical-like) in different basins of the world.

 .. image:: _static/LogoV1.png